lawik123/kotlin-poc-RESTEasy/README.md

 ## About

 ### Defining endpoints
 Defining endpoints is no different from defining endpoints in Java.
-As you can see in `PersonEndpoint.kt` and `HeaderEndpoint.kt` the endpoints are easily defined using JAX-RS annotations.
+As you can see in `PersonEndpoint.kt` and `HeaderEndpoint.kt` endpoints and parameters are easily defined using JAX-RS annotations.

 ### (de-)Serialization
 When it comes to serialization with RESTEasy, it is common to make use of the Jackson library.
 In Java it is as easy as adding Jackson as a dependency, in Kotlin some extra work is required.